SANDALBOYZ/SANDALBOYZ/README.md

 ## Deploying

-Deployments are done through Netlify!
+Builds are done through Gatsby Cloud and then deployed to Netlify.